amieecode/data-visualization-with-python/README.md

 ## Further Learning
 - Participants interested in furthering their knowledge in data visualization can explore other courses and resources recommended by the instructors.

-## Acknowledgements
-- This course is developed and taught by [(https://www.coursera.org/instructor/saishruthi-tn), https://www.coursera.org/instructor/~125758299].
-- Special thanks to [IBM].

-## Contact Information
-- For any queries or feedback, please contact [enwelumchiamaka@gmail.com].

 Happy learning!